section-engineering-education/engineering-education/articles/what-is-self-supervised-learning/index.md

 ### What is Supervised Learning?

 Supervised learning is a useful technique in deep learning.
 It is the most widely used type of learning when it comes to AI.
 It is a learning type where machines learn from labeled data to perform tasks such as predicting and classification of data.
-For example, a supervisor (someone who knows how to write answers) points out mistakes to a student during the learning process.
+For example, a supervisor or a teacher points out mistakes to a student during the learning process.
 The student ends up correcting the mistakes until he/she becomes good at them.

 In the supervised learning setting, we want an AI system to consider some data, i.e., given an animal's image, it can classify it with a label.
 For example, an image of a dog can be classified with the label "a dog."
 Once the AI system has been trained on the correct labeling of different animals with their correct labels, it should classify new unseen animal data with their correct labels.